 T-bone and Porterhouse steaks are from the short loin area, and except for a minor difference in the tenderloin side of the steak, they are identical and cook the same.
+All they need is simple seasoning with salt, pepper, and perhaps some garlic, and you can use either gas or charcoal grills.

-- Place over direct heat.
+4. Place the steaks over direct heat.

 ⏰How Long to Grill T-bone Steaks and Porterhouse Steaks